 At the end of 2017, the CMA had already published an addendum to its Lending Guidelines from December 2016, which recommended even more careful lending and, above all, the disclosure of loans to the CBC within five working days in order to prevent parallel multiple borrowing by clients.
 In addition, no loan was to be granted to applicants who already had group or individual loans with more than three FIs (cf. CMA 2017).
 The paper assumes that on the one hand the previous guidelines had already helped to reduce the risks of an overheating market and the danger of an over-indebtedness crisis.
-However, monitoring data showed that, given a rapid increase in loan volume from US\$1,640 in 2016 to US\$2,368 the following year (an increase of 44%), there were significant risks.
+However, monitoring data showed that significant risks were looming given a rapid increase in loan volume from US\$1,640 in 2016 to US\$2,368 the following year (a 44% increase).
 Many borrowers had replaced their current loans with higher ones before repayment, with 30% switching to other MFIs.
 At the same time, however, no correlations of the new loan volumes with increased incomes of the borrowers were discernible - in other words, the loan volumes grew strongly, while the incomes relevant for repayment remained the same.

 In summary, what are the causes of debt?
 Since 2012/13, there have been numerous academic studies on this question, some of which, however, contradict each other.
-Although the consequences of the debt situation are not yet to be mentioned here (on this see Section 4.4.2), the following strands of argumentation emerge from the literature and the numerous interviews conducted in the course of this study:
+Although the consequences of the debt situation are not yet to be mentioned here (on this see Section 5.4.2), the following strands of argumentation emerge from the literature and the numerous interviews conducted in the course of this study

-- (i) There is no doubt that the rapid economic development of the last decade is also due to the availability of capital for the establishment and expansion of SMEs and MSMEs.
-However, not all enterprises were able to be (sufficiently) successful, so that over-indebtedness and loan defaults were bound to occur as a matter of course.
+(i.)
+There is no doubt that the rapid economic development of the last decade is also due to the availability of capital for the establishment and expansion of SMEs and MSMEs.
+Not all ventures could be (sufficiently) successful, however, so that over-indebtedness and loan defaults were bound to occur as a matter of course.